-If you answered yes, then continue on to step three.
-If you answered no, then your child is ineligible.
+If yes, continue to Step Three.
+If no, your child is ineligible.
 Not sure?
-Contact Washington Unified School District Administrator of Communication and Community Outreach Giorgos Kazanis at (916) 375-7600 or through email at [email protected]
+Contact Washington Unified School District Administrator of Communication and Community Outreach Giorgos Kazanis at (916) 375-7600, or by email at [email protected].

 Step Three: Determine your eligibility for the optional ScholarShare 529 Matching Grant Program The ScholarShare529 Matching Grant Program currently offers up to $225 in matching dollars for eligible families who open and contribute to a new ScholarShare529 account by December 31, 2019.
 Click here to learn more about the matching grant program or to apply for the matching grant.